rjsf-team/react-jsonschema-form/docs/usage/validation.md

 #### Some examples

-Using a specific local while including all of `ajv-i18n`:
+Using a specific locale while including all of `ajv-i18n`:

  ```jsx
 import { customizeValidator } from '@rjsf/validator-ajv8';